raohammad/pysparkify/README.md

 Dane,30,Seattle
 ```

-Your recipe reads the csv data as source, transforms the data and optionally save the output of each transformation to sink.
-Below would be the recipe.yml for this operation.
+Your recipe reads the CSV data as the source, transforms it, and optionally saves the output of each transformation to a sink.
+Below is a sample recipe.yml for this operation:

 ```
 source: